About Me

 I am an Assistant Professor of Economics at the University of Tennessee, Knoxville.

 My research focuses on International Economics, Macroeconomics, and Environmental Economics.
-In my research, I study how capital and labor adjust dynamically in response to climate policies and how these adjustments shape global economic and environmental outcomes.
-I also examine the causes of persistent trade imbalances, the effects of commodity trade fragmentation, and the welfare implications of economic frictions and policy interventions.
+In my research, I study the economic and environmental impact of climate policies, the causes of persistent trade imbalances, the effects of commodity trade fragmentation, and the welfare implications of economic frictions and policy interventions.

 You can find my CV and Google Scholar profile.